Brockwood Hall Lodges

 - Pets welcome for free (max 2) (in specific Windermere lodges only)

 - All non smoking accommodation

 Fully refurbished for 2016.
 Traditional lodge with one double and one twin.
 Bath with overhead shower.
 Kitchen with breakfast bar and living area with doors leading out to verandah.
 Outdoor hot tub.
-No pets.

 Fully refurbished for 2016.
 Very comfortable lodge with one double and one twin.
 Bath with overhead shower and separate shower room with sauna.
 Dishwasher.
 Open plan lounge/dining area leading onto terrace with outdoor hot tub.
 No pets.